This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 . - Alternatively, the certificate may be copied to a new text file, with the private key appended, in which case the path/filename of this file may be provided to the ‘tls’ argument.

-- When launching daemons, the certificate chain to the CA should be
+- The certificate chain to the CA should be supplied to the ‘tlscert’

 .